 Cotton balls infused with essential oil are great for keeping your clothing smelling terrific even as they sit in your dresser or wardrobe.
 All you need to do is add a couple of drops each to a few balls and stash them in the back of your drawers - the emanating scent will circulate throughout the space and sink into any clothing within.
 Again, be careful not overdose here as doing so can leave a whole drawer's worth of items smelling too strong to wear.
 Be sure also to occasionally replace the balls, as their scent will eventually fade over time.

 Soap created with essential oil holds some benefits over your typical bar, all of which you can read about here - that link will also provide you with tips on how to make your oil-infused soap.
-In addition to getting you squeaky clean, oil-infused soap can also be used to keep your clothing smelling fantastic.
+In addition to getting you squeaky clean, oil-infused soap can also be used to keep your clothes smelling fantastic.
 All you need to do is wrap a bar or a section of a bar (depending on the size of the space) in an old sock and store it in the back of your drawer.
 As with the cotton balls, their scent will fade over time - when that happens, you can either re-infuse the bar with oil or simply use it for its original, soapy purpose.

 Essential Oils in Dryer Summary